sarahlorenzen/Image-Background-Remover/replit.md

 # Overview

 This is a Streamlit web application that provides an intuitive interface for removing backgrounds from images.
-The application uses OpenCV's GrabCut algorithm to perform automatic background removal.
-Users can upload images in common formats (PNG, JPG, JPEG) and download the processed images with transparent backgrounds.
-The app features a clean, user-friendly interface with drag-and-drop functionality and real-time processing feedback.
+The application uses a sophisticated multi-algorithm approach combining OpenCV's GrabCut algorithm, edge detection, color segmentation, morphological operations, and anti-aliasing techniques to achieve professional-quality background removal.
+Users can upload images in common formats (PNG, JPG, JPEG) and download the processed images with smooth, transparent backgrounds.
+The app features a clean, user-friendly interface with drag-and-drop functionality and detailed real-time processing feedback.

 # User Preferences